openbsd/xenocara/lib/mesa/src/gallium/docs/source/context.rst

 ``clear_render_target`` clears a single color rendertarget with the specified color value.
 While it is only possible to clear one surface at a time (which can include several layers), this surface need not be bound to the framebuffer.
+If render_condition_enabled is false, any current rendering condition is ignored and the clear will be unconditional.

-``clear_depth_stencil`` clears a single depth, stencil or depth/stencil surface with the specified depth and stencil values (for combined depth/stencil buffers, is is also possible to only clear one or the other part).
+``clear_depth_stencil`` clears a single depth, stencil or depth/stencil surface with the specified depth and stencil values (for combined depth/stencil buffers, it is also possible to only clear one or the other part).
 While it is only possible to clear one surface at a time (which can include several layers), this surface need not be bound to the framebuffer.
+If render_condition_enabled is false, any current rendering condition is ignored and the clear will be unconditional.

 ``clear_texture`` clears a non-PIPE_BUFFER resource's specified level and bounding box with a clear value provided in that resource's native